Keep Talking (Pink Floyd song): Recording

-Written by David Gilmour, Richard Wright and Polly Samson, it was sung by Gilmour and also features samples of Stephen Hawking's electronic voice, taken from a BT television advertisement.
-This same commercial was sampled again in "Talkin' Hawkin'" from Pink Floyd's next studio album, The Endless River.
-Gilmour chose to use the speech after crying to the commercial, which he described as "the most powerful piece of television advertising that I’ve ever seen in my life.”
-The song also makes some use of the talk box guitar effect.
+Written by David Gilmour, Richard Wright and Polly Samson, it is sung by Gilmour and also features samples of Stephen Hawking's electronic voice, taken from a BT television advertisement.
+This same commercial was sampled again in "Talkin' Hawkin'" from Pink Floyd's final studio album, The Endless River.
+Gilmour chose to use the speech after nearly crying to the commercial, which he described as "the most powerful piece of television advertising that I've ever seen in my life."
+The song also makes use of the talk box guitar effect.

 Release

-The song was the first single to be released from the album in the United States in March 1994.
+The song was the first to be sent to radio stations from the album in the United States in March 1994.
 It was the group's third #1 hit on the Album Rock Tracks chart (a chart published by Billboard magazine which measures radio play in the United States, and is not a measure of record sales), staying atop for six weeks.

 The song was included on the 2001 compilation, Echoes: The Best of Pink Floyd.